-The population of the town of Canmore has grown 12.2 % between 2013 and 2018.
+The population of the town of Canmore has grown 22% between 2013 and 2018.
 This growth is having a direct impact on the school population.

-Currently École Notre-Dame des Monts (NDM) is co-located and shared with Our Lady of the Snows (OLS) from Christ the Redeemer School Division, both schools offer a K-12 program.
-Our Lady of the Snow is also seeing enormous pressure with their enrolment.
-In 2018, École Notre-Dame des Monts inaugurated a new secondary wing with an upward expansion and Our Lady of the Snow added a new portable classroom.
+Currently École Notre-Dame des Monts(NDM) is co-located with Our Lady of the Snow(OLS) from Christ the Redeemer School Division, both school offer a K-12 program.
+In 2018, École Notre-Dame des Monts inaugurated a new secondary wing and Our Lady of the Snow added a portable classroom.